erenvural/finding-pathways-for-metabolite/Readme.md

 ## Questions:
-- to prune we need a list which contains: `CO2`, `H2O`: use Frequency to detect those words.
+- to prune we need a list which contains: `CO2`, `H2O`: use Frequency to detect those words (stopwords detecting like method).